Yin and Yang Yoga:

 Yin/Yang Yoga Explained:

-With this all being said, Yin/Yang yoga is really about a balancing act.
-One, a more passive style of yoga approach, developing a connection and better stretch to deep tissues & joint mobility, and two; a more active style (yang), increasing not just that of flexibility, but strength, endurance, & stamina.
+Above all, Yin/Yang yoga may just be about a balancing act.
+One, a more passive style (Yin) of yoga approach.
+Thus, developing a connection and better stretch to deep tissues & joint mobility.
+Two, a more active style (Yang), increasing not just that of flexibility, but strength, endurance, & stamina.

-Oftentimes a typical Yin/Yang yoga routine will begin with the "yin" approach, followed by postures, poses, and flows of a more "yang" approach in the latter portion.
-The styles together balance one another out, improving not just the body, but also promote relaxation, mind-body connection, and healing.
+Oftentimes, a typical Yin/Yang routine will begin with the “yin” approach.
+Then, followed by postures, poses, and flows of the more “yang style”.
+The styles together balance one another out.
+Thus, improving not just the body, but promoting relaxation, mind-body connection, and healing.

-Best Yin Yoga Poses For Beginners To Try:
+Best Yin And Yang Yoga Poses For Beginners To Try:

 1. Sphinx Pose (Salamba Bhujangasana, Niravalasana)

-Sphinx pose is straightforward and may be a slightly easier hold for new yogis, as it is widely considered a beginner-friendly pose.
-With this beginner pose, you can see benefits to your lower back, core, chest and arms.
+Sphinx pose is straightforward and may be a slightly easier hold for new yogis as it is widely considered a beginner-friendly pose.
+This beginner pose, benefits your lower back, core, chest and arms.
 This widely used yoga pose helps cultivate core strength, and can be done by following the guide below.

-2. Place you forearms down on your yoga mat, and gently begin to press into the yoga mat as you inhale.
-The arms (elbows) should remain close to your sides.
+2. Then, place your forearms down on your yoga mat, and gently begin to press into the yoga mat as you inhale.
+Arms (elbows) should remain close to your sides.

 3. Activate the quadriceps and buttocks by squeezing, as well as pressing down the hip/pelvic bone into the floor.

-5. Make sure that your back is straight and your shoulders are drawn down and back, pressing the chest forward, (not hunched) as this should be a confident pose.
+5. Furthermore, making sure the back is straight and shoulders are drawn down and back, pressing the chest forward, (not hunched).
+Above all, this should be a confident pose.

-Sphinx yoga pose is one that can lead you into a variety of other asanas.
+Generally, Sphinx yoga pose can be a preliminary pose to other various asanas.

 2. Reclining Spinal Twist (Supta Matsyendrasana)

-A common twist/stretch type pose, the reclining spinal twist is a beginner friendly yin-yoga pose.
-As always, it's recommend to make sure you're physically able to perform twist-type positions before attempting this maneuver.
+A common twist/stretch type pose, the reclining spinal twist is a beginner friendly pose.
+Pay special attention if you have any physical ailments with performing twisting poses.
 Contraindications for this pose would be any acute or chronic injuries to the back, neck, hips or knees.

 The reclining spinal twist can be beneficial for your mid-lower back (lengthening the spine), & neck.

-1. Begin with your back against the floor, supine, mimicking the look of a "T".
-Choose one knee to bend first.
+1. Begin with your back against the floor, supine, mimicking the look of a “T”.
+Choose one knee to bend.

-2. If starting with the right leg, bend this leg at the knee, and place the right foot on the left knee.
+2. Secondly, bend this leg (right) at the knee, placing the right foot, on the left knee.

-3. From there proceed to position the right knee over-top the left leg, dropping it on the mat.
+3. Then from here, proceed to position the right knee over-top the left leg, dropping it on the mat.
 This will require you to twist your back/spine at this time.

 4. To get a better stretch on the neck, you can attempt to look opposite the leg thats crossed.